eFinder

 “Trump reacted angrily behind the scenes to the news coverage.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify claims about Trump's reaction to media coverage
+No evidence found in Wikipedia or other sources to confirm or refute claims about Trump's reaction to media reports.

 “Public opinion about the war remains sharply divided along partisan lines, according to NBC News polling this month.”